4pch/kaspersky_ctf_writeups/Reverse/Ice Trickster/README.md

 VM - here a virtual machine was implemented.
 It had 16 opcodes - arithmetical operations, push, pop, mov, lea and jumps.
 Here you had to reverse the VM implementation, implement a disassembler and reverse the program.
 The program did various checks over flag symbols.
 In this stage, the VM could misbehave, but this was intended (we do a little trolling, you know);

 Final - just a PE playing GIF.
 The last flag part is on the GIF.

+Combining the parts in their order you result with the flag on you hands

+There was an intended shortcut - you can deduce the stage key based from the encrypted PE header - there is a string This program cannot run in DOS mode in PEs - that would be enough to calculate the key.
+Knowing the key, you can acquire each stage but this will give you only the last part of the flag, you still have to revese engineer 4 previous stages
+The challenge can be solved without any debugging - but this is a bit harder and not so interesting as soon as you will not meet the famous Ice Trickster